APRN MSN-DNP program

 - There is a $25 nursing application fee due with your nursing application materials.
 Please submit a check or Money Order made out to UMKC for $25

 - Reference Forms: At least three reference forms are required.
-The letters are to be submitted by current or former employers or individuals professionally acquainted with you and familiar with your academic competencies and goals (not relatives, friends, family physician or clergy).
+The forms are to be submitted by current or former employers or individuals professionally acquainted with you and familiar with your academic competencies and goals (not relatives, friends, family physician or clergy).
 References from doctorally prepared nurses are preferred.
 The completed forms are to be mailed directly to the UMKC School of Nursing & Health Studies.
-Please mark the envelope Attention: DNP Admissions send to UMKC School of Nursing & Health Studies, 2464 Charlotte Street, Kansas City, MO 64108
+Please mark the envelope Attention: APRN MSN-DNP Admissions and send to UMKC School of Nursing & Health Studies, 2464 Charlotte Street, Kansas City, MO 64108

 - Resume/Vita: Attach a resume or curriculum vita containing information on education, including the title of your master's thesis or project, if applicable; professional experience; memberships in professional organizations, including office(s) held; professional and academic honors; publications and presentations; and relevant public service activities.